|Position:||Co-DC / Defensive Ends|

 |College:||B.S. degree from Tennessee in 1995|

-• Clemson has finished in the top 25 all of his five years as an assistant coach, including a No. 2 final ranking in 2015 after helping the Tigers to the National Championship Game.
+•Clemson has finished in the top 25 all of his five years as an assistant coach, including a No. 2 final ranking in 2015 after helping the Tigers to the National Championship Game.

-• His defensive ends were a big reason the 2014 defense led the nation in total defense (260.8) and tackles for loss (131), while being the in the top five in many other statistical categories.
+•His defensive ends were a big reason the 2014 defense led the nation in total defense (260.8) and tackles for loss (131), while being in the top five in many other statistical categories.
 He also coached Vic Beasley, who was a first-team All-American and the ACC Defensive Player-of-the-Year.
 Beasley set the school record with 33 career sacks.

-• In 2011, he coached second-team All-American and First-Team All-ACC defensive end Andre Branch, who led the ACC with 17 tackles for loss and 10.5 sacks.
-Branch was also one of six finalists for the Hendricks Award.
+•In 2011, he coached second-team All-American and First-Team All-ACC defensive end Andre Branch, who led the ACC with 17 tackles for loss and 10.5 sacks.
+Branch was also a finalist for the Hendricks Award.

 *Courtesy Clemson Media Guide